Carsonkoffler/rentzsch2015/README.md

 # Rentzsch & Gross, 2015 Replication

-This is a guide to the repository for the replication of Pelz et al., 2022.
+This is a guide to the repository for the replication of Rentzsch & Gross, 2015.

 ## Experiment Stimuli